mosn/htnn/site/content/en/docs/reference/plugins/ext_auth.md

 When the server is unreachable or the status is 5xx, the client request is rejected with status code configured by `statusOnError`.

 When the server returns the other HTTP status, the client request is rejected with the status code returned.
-If the `allowedUpstreamHeaders` is configured, authorization response headers that have a correspondent match will be set to the client's response.
+If the `allowedClientHeaders` is configured, authorization response headers that have a correspondent match will be set to the client's response.